Parsa-Rajabi/CIS-485/docs/project.md

 # Project

-As part of this project, you will gain practical experience in navigating ethical issues in the context of **Management Issues in Information Systems**.
-You will collaboratively design an interactive, gamified ethical case study using **Twine**, inspired by ACM’s Case Study collection.
+This project gives you practical experience with ethical issues in **Management Issues in Information Systems**.
+In groups, you will design and present an interactive, gamified ethical case study using **Twine**, inspired by ACM’s Case Study collection.

 ---